Zendar6208/CampusPulse/README.md

 Added save_events() to persist changes to events.json.
 Connected event creation to persistent storage.
 Tested that newly added events remain available after restarting the application.
+# Day 3 — Error Handling & Data Validation
+Added error handling for a missing events.json file using FileNotFoundError.
+Added error handling for corrupted or invalid JSON data using json.JSONDecodeError.
+Added validation to ensure event data is stored as a list.
+Added handling for empty event lists when displaying events.
+Practiced Python exception handling using specific exceptions instead of broad exception handling.
+Improved the reliability of the event data loading and display process.

 ## License